muratk5n/thirdwave/en/mbl/2023/week21.md

 ---

 Pinochet's coup in Chile allowed the "Chicago boys" to practice their mucky art unimpeded for a while in isolation.
-'The revolution" was copied to other countries later.
+"The revolution" was copied to other countries later.

 ---